holubj/obsidian-dialogue-plugin/README.md

 Each message has:

--   `data-participant-id` attribute with a unique numeric id as a value to identify same dialogue participant (in order of appearance, starting from number 1)
+-   `data-participant-id` attribute with a unique numeric id as a value to identify the same dialogue participant (in order of appearance, starting from number 1)
 -   `data-participant-name` attribute with a name of the dialogue participant as a value

 These attributes can be used in a **CSS snippet** to apply custom styles to messages based on the message author.
 See example below.